-Setting Up the Identity Data Store in Interactive Mode
+Setting Up the Data Store in Interactive Mode

-The setup tool also provides an interactive text-based command-line interface to set up an Identity Data Store instance.
+The setup tool also provides an interactive text-based command-line interface to set up a Data Store instance.

-To Install the Identity Data Store in Interactive Mode
+To Install the Data Store in Interactive Mode

 1. Unzip the distribution ZIP file, review Before You Begin, and then go to the server root directory if you are not already there.
 Use the setup utility with the --cli option to install the server in interactive mode.